viralfoundation/Technical-Whitepaper-LaTeX/README.md

 This is a Sample Problems of the Viral Project.

 ## 3. Vision Statement

-Our vision is to bring the ultimate blockchain-crypto adoption to the masses.
-In order to bring adoption of crypto markets we would need to bridge social communication with defi and tokenized economy.
+To bring blockchain & crypto adoption to the masses we would got to bridge social communication with defi and tokenised economy.
+The Viral Network of Applications standards are designed in such a way that our vision to bring an proficient, user-friendly mobile application will combine several divisions of decentralized protocols that can lead to an ultimate tool for crypto acknowledgement.
+The divisions which we are focussing to rebuild is listed

 **Social media**

-1. To develop a **Real-world Decentralised Social Media**
+1. To create a **Real-world Decentralised Social Media**
-2. To build an **Autonomous** self-evolving platform
+2. To construct an **Autonomous** self-evolving platform
-3. To build an **Interactive** Next-Gen Social Media
+3. To construct an **Interactive** Next-Gen Social Media
-4. To make a **clean** web3 platform for all age groups
+4. To form a **clean** people-owned platform appropriate for all age groups

 **Crypto Adoption**

-1. To make people **jump in crypto** from fiat very easily & securely
+1. To provide people to **hop into crypto** from fiat effortlessly & securely
-2. To give **access** to all internet people cryptocurrencies **without investing**
+2. To give **access** to use cryptocurrencies to internet people **without investing**
-3. To bring **all major crypto** for people to easily adapt in a **single wallet**
+3. To bring **all major crypto** for individuals to adapt rapidly using a **single wallet**

 **NFT & Metaverse**